HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 temporaries), so we don't have to consider the case where the shadow value is in the memory hash table, or thread state shadow storage.
-When we see an operation whose local error we want to evaluate, we know that the exact values of it's arguments are in the shadow temporaries that correspond to it's argument temporaries.
+When we see an operation whose local error we want to evaluate, we know that the exact values of its arguments are in the shadow temporaries that correspond to its argument temporaries.

 MPFR provides an API for taking an exact shadow value, and rounding it to a double- or single- precision float.
 There's a lot of flexibility